 Why I Recommend Groundfloor

-Groundfloor is genuinely in a league of its own when it comes to hard money lenders because they use crowdfunding to gather the money for your purchase.
-Accredited investors compete to fund your projects, allowing you to access to the best interest rates—often up to 2% lower than those offered by other hard money lenders.
+Groundfloor is genuinely in a league of its own when it comes to hard money lenders because they use crowdfunding to gather the finances for your purchase.
+Accredited investors compete to fund your projects, allowing you access to the best interest rates—often up to 2% lower than those offered by other hard money lenders.

 Groundfloor also offers fix-and-flip loans for multifamily properties of one to four units in 31 U.S. states.
 There are no payments during the term of the loans, and they allow you to roll your loan fees into the borrowed amount.

-Groundfloor Rates & Terms (2023)
+Groundfloor Rates & Terms: Fix & Flip (2023)

-Interest Rate:Starting at 6.5%
+Interest RateStarting at 7.5%

-Loan-to-Value Ratio (or LTV):80 to 100% of LTC and 75% of ARV
+Loan-to-Value Ratio (or LTV)80% to 100% of LTC

-Upfront Fees:$495 evaluation fee, 2.75% to 4% origination fee (can be financed), $1,200 doc prep
+Upfront Fees$495 evaluation fee, 2.75% to 4% origination fee (can be financed), $1,200 doc prep fee

-Credit Requirement:600 minimum credit score
+Credit Requirement640 minimum credit score

-Investing Experience:No minimum transaction experience required
+Investing ExperienceNo minimum transaction experience required

-Prepayment Penalty:None
+Prepayment PenaltyNone

-Property Types:New construction, condo, townhome, single-family, multi-units up to 4
+Property TypesNew construction, condo, townhome, single-family, multi-units up to 4

 Visit Groundfloor